Roboy/ParlAI/projects/roboy/ros_integration/README.md

 - [Catkin Workspace](https://github.com/Roboy)

 ### Model
-- which model to use is specified in `ParlAI/projects/roboy/ros_integration/gnlp_ros_srv.py`.
+- Which model to use is specified in `ParlAI/projects/roboy/ros_integration/gnlp_ros_srv.py`.
 Ideally, you only need to adapt the `parlai_home` and `model_path` variables to point to a model.
-- if you start from scratch, you can get a model from the model zoo.
-From scratch, the easiest way to achieve this is to run `python projects/convai2/baselines/profilememory/interactive.py`.
+- If you start from scratch, you can get a model from the model zoo.
+The easiest way to achieve this is to run `python projects/convai2/baselines/profilememory/interactive.py`.
 Then, adapth paths accordingly.
 If stuff doesn't work out the way you want it to, there is a `ROS_Test` jupyter notebook you can use for debugging.

 # How to use it